We know you have questions! And, we have answers.

 Do not wear a shirt with a collar or anything else that can’t get water on it.
 Sometimes (not often) your shirt may get wet.

-Be sure you have the right products to support your perm and style
+Be sure you have the right products to support and style your new hair

 - Paraben-free, silicone-free and sulfate-free shampoos, conditioners and co-washes, such as Refresh and Revive: avoid build-up and stripping of much needed hydration